1970 Maine gubernatorial election: Candidates

 In mid-February 1970, James S. Erwin, a lawyer, Maine Senator, and World War II veteran declared his candidacy for the Republican nomination.
 Calvin Grass also entered the race.
 The primary election took place on June 15, 1970.
 Erwin defeated Grass in a landslide, with 72,760 votes (89.18%) versus 8,898 votes (10.9%), respectively.
-Winning a majority of the votes, Erwin became the Republican gubernatorial nominee for the state of Maine in 1970 and avoided a run-off election.

-Campaign and results
+Campaign and Debate

+The campaign boiled down basically to the issue of the economy in state government.

-An early poll conducted by the Dorr Research Corporation in Boston showed Erwin leading Curtis 46%–39%, with 15% undecided.
+Erwin asserted that 10 per cent cut could be made in the state budget without hurting services.
+Curtis said that any reduction such as that proposed by Erwin would drastically cut the essential services provided by state government.
+An early poll conducted by the Dorr Research Corporation in Boston showed Erwin leading Curtis 46% to 39%, with 15% undecided.
 The first debate between Curtis and Erwin was held on September 24, 1970, which was broadcast on Maine's Education Television Network.
 According to most observers, Erwin appeared "awkward and not in command", while Curtis was "more poised" and "straightforward."
 These observers, the Maine Times, and even Erwin himself noted that Curtis won the debate.
 Another poll conducted by Quayle in early October still showed Erwin ahead of Curtis, despite Curtis' gain in momentum.

+Results

-In the general election held on November 3, 1970, Curtis defeated James S. Erwin by a mere 890 votes.
+In the general election held on November 3, 1970, Curtis defeated Erwin by a mere 890 votes.
 Erwin blamed the media for his loss, claiming they were biased toward Curtis.
 Years later, Erwin noted, "I avoided the media.
 I didn't like them and they didn't like me, in retrospect, I wish I had formed a more beneficial relationship with the media.
 I think that really hurt my campaign."
-Curtis' victory has also been attributed to Edmund Muskie's coattails, a popular candidate for United States Senator from Maine that year.
+Curtis' victory has also been attributed to former governor Edmund Muskie's coattails, a popular candidate for re-election to his U. S. senate seat that year.